pascalr/jome/README.md

 ## FIXME

+- Les css de html-page devrait être des arguments
+- A semicolon at the end of an import does not work
+- A comment at the end of a required file does not work
 - Présentement, je dois mettre <css> avant <html>, ça serait le fun que ce ne soit pas nécessaire
 - Don't import multiple times the same css script...